What is a Martingale Collar?

 For the collar to work properly, you need to pick one that fits your dog perfectly.
 Otherwise, you might end up with one that’s too loose and easy to slip off, or too tight - choking your pet.

-Here’s a guide on how to pick the right martingale collar based on whether you need a slip-on or a buckled collar:
+Here's a guide on how to pick the best martingale collar based on whether you need a slip-on or a buckled collar:

 Use a soft tape measure and measure the largest part of your dog's neck AND the smallest part of the neck (usually right behind the ears).

 Note: Other than the size of the collar, choosing the right width is also critical.
-For instance, wide collars on small-necked dogs can pose a choking hazard.
+For instance, wide collars on small-necked dogs look like a turtleneck and can pose a choking hazard.
+Smaller breeds should consider the 5/8" or 1" width for a better fit.
+Really large breeds (think Great Danes) or dogs with really long necks (think Greyhounds) look perfect in a 2" wide martingale collar!

 Martingale collars are a lot safer than regular collars.
 However, martingales can also pose some risk if not used properly.